arthurcgusmao/acg-emacs/README.md

 # My Emacs configurations

-This repository contains all the configurations I use in Emacs.
+This repository contains my Emacs configurations.
 It has been tested on Ubuntu and Windows.
 There are a few hardcoded filepaths in `acg-core.el` (top section), please change them to what works for you.

 Feel free to get in touch if you want to,